 Significance of Seed Formation

 Seed formation is a dependable method.
-This is because pollination and fertilization of seed plants does not require water.
+This is because pollination and fertilization of seed plants do not require water.

 Seeds have the ability to disperse to a new habitat and colonise there.